 It is a goal of the University of New Hampshire (UNH) strategic plan to ensure that students will have maximum exposure to international experiences.
-To minimize health and safety risks, UNH policy prohibits student activities, undergraduate and graduate, in countries or areas that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel.
+To minimize health and safety risks, UNH policy prohibits travel and activities, undergraduate and graduate, in countries or areas that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel.
 There may be instances when an individual student or a UNH-sponsored group considers that there is a compelling educational interest to conducting an activity in a Level 3 or Level 4 country or area and that it is possible to mitigate the risks.
 In these cases an individual student or a unit may petition to the International Travel Risk Review Committee (ITRRC) for prior approval.

 In addition, ITRRC may require travelers to petition for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State.
 Examples of such sources may include but are not limited to: Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, travel assistance providers, and international education organizations.

 The International Travel Risk Review Committee (ITRRC) will review petitions for travel approval.
 Applicants are encouraged to apply early.
 The committee review process may take 6 to 8 weeks.

 International Travel Risk Review Committee (ITRRC)

 The ITRRC is comprised of the Senior Vice Provost for Academic Affairs, Senior Vice Provost for Student Life and Dean of Students, Associate Vice Provost for International Programs, and Assistant VP/Executive Director UNH Health Services.
 These officials may delegate their responsibilities to others within their areas of authority.

 In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country or area with a U.S. Department of State risk rating of Level 3 or Level 4, or approve travel to a high risk destination, the ITRRC will consider the following factors:

 - The educational purpose of the activity